 When looking to buy medication to delay your period there is only one drug that is routinely used in the UK, and that is Norethisterone.
 They are sometimes called Utovlan, which is the brand name.
 Norethisterone is a progesterone hormone that alters the menstrual cycle and prevents the breakdown of the womb lining (a period).

-Travelpharm will sell up to 2 boxes of norethisterone 5mg which will allow you to delay your period for approximately 17 days that's two boxes of tablets.
+Travelpharm will allow you to delay your period for approximately 17 days that's two boxes of tablets.
 The product is designed for occasional use only and should not be used more than approximately 3-4 times per year (unless indicated and prescribed by your doctor).
 If you are currently using a contraceptive pill then you cannot use Norethisterone to delay your period.
 Instead please speak with your doctor, nurse and/or see this article published by the NHS on How to Delay your Period.

 Period Delay tablets usually have weak oestrogen (estrogen) activity which means they are unsuitable in patients where estrogens are not recommended.
 The following patients should not use Period Delay tablets: